NourhanKhaled17/NourhanKhaled17/README.md

   I'm a student at computer science & information , at 4rd computer science , I'm interested in Mobile Application development

-  ( Android with kotlin ), Problem Solving and Ui&Ux .
+  ( Android with Dart ), Problem Solving and Ui&Ux .

   - 🔭 I’m currently a student at **FCI**